patrickbucher/learning-rust/diary.md

 data structures afterwards.
 This interleaving makes sense from a learning perspective.

+Later, I read through chapter 12 in _Grokking Algorithms_ and implemented the _K-Nearest Neighbors_ algorithm to classify athletes into sports by their height and weight.
+(I'm a cyclist, apparently…)

 # Day 131 (2024-08-02)

 I worked through chapter 11 in _Grokking Algorithms_.
 Then I implemented the